 2017 Internet Freedom Festival Localization Event Report

-From March 5th through 8th, 2016, Localization Lab held a series of events at Internet Freedom Festival (IFF) including a festival workshop, a Qubes Spanish-Language Localization Sprint, Localization Summit, and "Speed Dating" Localization Demos.
-These events focused on three primary goals: improving localization processes, relationship building between developers and translators, and finishing up as much translations as a group, taking advantage of working with developers and trainers directly.
+This year the Localization Lab community made its annual appearance at the Internet Freedom Festival (IFF) with a series of interactive events that included a Qubes OS Spanish-Language Localization Sprint, a localization session, the 3rd annual Localization Summit, and a session of "Speed Dating" Localization Demos.
+These events focused on three primary goals: improving localization processes, relationship building between developers and translators, and finishing up as much translations as a group, taking advantage of working with developers and trainers directly..